Massive scalar field on (A)dS space from a massless conformal field in $\mathbb{R}^6$: The classical free scalar field

 show us that the only possibility is $\square_6 \phi= F\phi = 0$, $D\phi$ being unspecified, or more precisely that the function $\phi$ is homogeneous of some unspecified weight $r$, namely $D\phi = r \phi$.
 Note that the homogeneity of the field is not assumed, it is a consequence of the geometry.
 To summarize, we will verify that to restrict $\square_6\phi = 0$ to the space $X_f$, corresponds to satisfy in $\setR^6$ the system

 Now, the explicit expression of the restriction of $\square_6$ to the de~Sitter manifold is obtained by a straightforward calculation as follows.
-We express $\square_6$, $D$ and $F$ in the coordinate system (see for instance \cite{pconf5})
+We express $\square_6$, $D$ and $F$ in the coordinate system (see for instance \cite{Huguet:2013tv})

-In it the two constraints $C$ and $f$ defining the de~Sitter space $X_f$ are respectively $x^c=0$ and $x^+=1$, the dilation operator $D$ reads $x^+\partial_+$ and can be used to make apparent the degree of homogeneity $r$ of the scalar field $\phi$.
+in which the two constraints $C$ and $f$, defining the de~Sitter space $X_f$, reads respectively $x^c=0$ and $x^+=1$.
+The dilation operator $D$ reads $x^+\partial_+$ and can be used to make apparent the degree of homogeneity $r$ of the scalar field $\phi$.
 After some algebra, the expression of $\square_6$ becomes

 where $\square_f$ is the Laplace-Beltrami operator of de~Sitter space and $(A)^f$ is the restriction to $X_f$ of the scalar function $A$.
 We first note, that this expression does not depend on coordinates, as it is written in terms of geometrical objects, it is therefore a consequence of the geometry.
 Following the discussion of the previous paragraph $F\phi$ is now set to zero while the homogeneity $r$ is left unspecified.
 Finally, we obtain the equation on the de~Sitter space $X_f$